kubernetes/website/content/en/blog/_posts/2021-04-06-PodSecurityPolicy-Past-Present-and-Future.md

 For more information about these and other PSP difficulties, check out SIG Auth’s KubeCon NA 2019 Maintainer Track session video: {{< youtube "SFtHRmPuhEw?start=953" youtube-quote-sm >}}

 Today, you’re not limited only to deploying PSP or writing your own custom admission controller.
 Several external admission controllers are available that incorporate lessons learned from PSP to provide a better user experience.
-[OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper/), [Kyverno](https://github.com/kyverno/kyverno/), and [K-Rail](https://github.com/cruise-automation/k-rail) are all well-known, and each has its fans.
+[K-Rail](https://github.com/cruise-automation/k-rail), [Kyverno](https://github.com/kyverno/kyverno/), and [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper/) are all well-known, and each has its fans.

 Although there are other good options available now, we believe there is still value in having a built-in admission controller available as a choice for users.
 With this in mind, we turn toward building what’s next, inspired by the lessons learned from PSP.

 ## What’s next?

 Kubernetes SIG Security, SIG Auth, and a diverse collection of other community members have been working together for months to ensure that what’s coming next is going to be awesome.
-We have developed a Kubernetes Enhancement Proposal ([KEP 2579](https://github.com/kubernetes/enhancements/issues/2579)) and a prototype for a new feature, currently being called PSP Replacement Policy.
+We have developed a Kubernetes Enhancement Proposal ([KEP 2579](https://github.com/kubernetes/enhancements/issues/2579)) and a prototype for a new feature, currently being called by the temporary name "PSP Replacement Policy."
 We are targeting an Alpha release in Kubernetes 1.22.

 PSP Replacement Policy starts with the realization that since there is a robust ecosystem of external admission controllers already available, PSP’s replacement doesn’t need to be all things to all people.
 Simplicity of deployment and adoption is the key advantage a built-in admission controller has compared to an external webhook, so we have focused on how to best utilize that advantage.